In this article, You will read Determinants of Agriculture or Factors of Agriculture – for UPSC IAS.

 - Physical factors: Terrain, topography, climate, and soil.

 - Institutional Factors: Land tenure, land tenancy, size of the landholdings, size of fields, and land reforms.

 - Infrastructural factors: Irrigation, electricity, roads, credit and marketing, storage, facilities, crop insurance, and research.

 - Technological Factors: High-yielding varieties (new seeds) introduced in Green Revolution, chemical fertilizers, insecticides, pesticides, and farm machinery.

 - These factors individually and collectively have their impact on the cropping patterns and on the level of agricultural development and yield of crops in a region.

-The physical factors which affect the agriculture of any region are terrain, topography, climate, and soil which have the varying influence on the agricultural productivity of a region.
+The physical factors which affect the agriculture of any region are terrain, topography, climate, and soil which have varying influences on the agricultural productivity of a region.

 It is worth mentioning that these factors do not work in isolation but the agricultural activity of a place is the product of combinations of different physical factors.
 The various physical factors are discussed below:

 Terrain, Topography, and Altitude